Romani people in Bulgaria: Political representation

-According to a report of POLITEA, "For the most of the 1990s the only representation the Romani got was through the mainstream political parties.
+According to a report of Politeia, "For the most of the 1990s the only representation the Romani got was through the mainstream political parties.
 This was a very limited form of representation in which one or two Romani had a symbolic presence in Parliament during each term."
 The Bulgarian Constitution does not allow political parties based on ethnic, religious, or racist principles or ideology.
 However, "Twenty one Roma political organizations were founded between 1997 and 2003 in Bulgaria [...]".

 In the 2005 Bulgarian parliamentary election, three Romani parties took part: Euroroma, Movement for an Equal Public Model (as part of a coalition led by the Union of Democratic Forces) and the Civil Union "Roma" (as part of a coalition led by the Bulgarian Socialist Party).

 Currently, the Movement for Rights and Freedoms represents Muslim Romani.
 The party relies on the biggest share of Romani people, 44% of the total Romani vote, including non-Muslims.

 Romani integration programmes funded by the European Union have had mixed success.